-Below are what I believe to be the the greatest pieces of artwork ever made, combining themes of impressionism, modernism, expressionism and the abstract, to portray the various emotions and values of the artists involved.
-Some have been chosen for their significance to music history, others for their conspicuous colour schemes, but all have.
+Below are what we believe to be the the greatest pieces of artwork ever made, combining themes of impressionism, modernism, expressionism and the abstract, to portray the various emotions and values of the artists involved.
+Some have been chosen for their significance to music history, others for their conspicuous colour schemes and use of technology; following the history of album artwork.

 Demon Days – Gorillaz